mrjgreen/blog/content/post/node-rage.md

 I can’t.

 But what I can spot is 21,788 lines of JavaScript, in a file that’s 731Kb.
 Are you shitting me?
 How am I supposed to deliver that to the users?
-On a fucking memory stick?
+On a memory stick?

 Anyway, I opened it in my browser and it worked.
 Fucking brilliant.